reinhud/async-fastapi-postgres-template/README.md

-# Fully dockerized FastAPI example application with async Postgres, SQLAlchemy and Alembic
+# Async Web REST API with FastAPI + SQLAlchemy 2.0 ORM Style + Docker + Pytest + Alembic

-This is a basic template for a microservice oriented fastapi application with postgres database.
+This is a template for a simple Web REST API using FastAPI with an async Postgres database.
+Using docker-compose to hook up a postgres database within the project and mounting the postgres data to my local machine makes development easier for me.

+Communication to the postgres database is done using SQLAlchemy 2.0 ORM style and async database access via asyncpg.

+This repo also includes a pytest testing setup applying the sqlalchemy test suite example to async.

+This is a hobby project I use to learn about the awesome fastapi project, sqlalchemy and building REST APIs.
-I use this to start projects from.
+I also use this to start new Web REST API projects from.

-## Description

-An in-depth paragraph about your project and overview of use.
+If you have any questions, suggestions or ideas regarding my code or project structure feel free to contact me or contribute.

+Happy coding :rocket:

 ## Getting Started